taurusilver7/insight/README.md

 Create a development server script to watch src directory & run the server with nodemon.
 Since ts-node was not a globally installed dependency, modify the script to suit the requirement.

+Optional - Add jest & supertest test dependencies to the build.
+Create test cases for app & api modules.

+Create a mysql 8.0.36 local database & setup the mysql server.

 ## Running via Docker

 To run Bookie via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`